 Motor vehicle accidents cause nearly half of these injuries.
 Other trauma types include:

 Compression of the spinal cord can also cause spinal cord injury through inflammation, infection, and tumor, damaging your nerve fibers.
-If you have a smaller than normal spine canal (stenosis), you might be at higher risk of receiving an injury to your spinal cord or nerve fibers if you have a smaller than normal spine canal (stenosis).
+If you have a smaller than routine spine canal (stenosis), you might be at higher risk of receiving an injury to your spinal cord or nerve fibers.

 All your bodily tissues and nerve fibers, including your spinal cord, demand a good flow of blood supply to deliver nutrients and oxygen to the brain.
 Failure to receive blood to the spinal cord can cause injury to the neurons in the brain and other secondary damage.

 A prolonged drop in blood pressure, compression of your blood vessels, and an aneurysm (ballooning of the blood vessels) can cause this.
 Even with the best treatment, you may never fully restore function when nerve fibers can’t regenerate or heal tissue damage.

 Spinal cord injury symptoms depend on the location of the injury and whether it is a complete injury or incomplete injury.
 With an incomplete injury, the patient has kept remaining function below the injury level, though with a complete injury, the patient has no function below the injury level.
 Whether you can restore function to nerve fibers and your back remains a hit-and-miss proposition.